 It depends on whether the risks truly justify the recommendation to wash after every use.
 Maybe they do.
 But I would be interested in hearing more about how the CDC came to these recommendations and what alternatives, if any, were considered.

 So.
-How to make following these guidelines easier?
+How to make following these new guidelines easier?

-What I’m going to describe here is what I would do if I was still exclusively pumping.
+What I’m going to describe here is what I would do in terms of cleaning breast pump parts if I was still exclusively pumping.
 You should read it with the understanding that I’m a mom who has pumped a lot, but also is not a doctor or a scientist and is in no way qualified to give medical advice.

 In order to follow the recommendation to wash pump parts after each use, I would buy enough sets of pump parts to get me through a full day.
 After I used a set, I would put it in the fridge (in a Ziploc bag or wash basin) as soon as I was able to until it was time to wash.
 Then I would wash them all together in a batch as described in the CDC handout.
 (I would put them in the fridge to minimize bacteria from pump time until wash time and because you can’t soak them.)
 I would also sanitize the pump parts in a Medela bag after hand-washing the batch.